Ks89/NdkCalculator_AndroidStudio/README.md

 # NDK Calculator in AndroidStudio
-My simple calculator created with NDK in AndroidStudio1.3 RC.
+My simple calculator created with NDK in AndroidStudio 2.

-Attention this project requires Android Studio RC1 or greater, gradle 2.5  or greater, and gradle build tool experimental 0.1.0 or greater.
+Attention this project requires Android Studio 2 or greater, gradle 2.12  or greater, and gradle build tool experimental 0.7.0-beta1 or greater.

 #License

-Copyright 2015 Stefano Cappa
+Copyright 2015-2016 Stefano Cappa

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.